 The Company is subject to costs resulting from an increasing number of federal, state and local laws and regulations designed to protect human health and the environment.
 These laws and regulations can result in increased capital, operating and other costs as a result of compliance, remediation, containment and monitoring obligations.
-As of June 30, 2007 and December 31, 2006, accrued environmental obligations were \$0.7 million, which were classified as current on CEP's balance sheet.
+As of September 30, 2007 and December 31, 2006, accrued environmental obligations were \$0.7 million, which were classified as current on CEP's Consolidated Balance Sheet.